26 Mar

 - Employee benefits

 While HMRC says that it will include your income, tax deductions, etc. It would be better if you double-check with your tax accountant and revise accordingly.
 Without a tax return, HMRC cannot guarantee whether they have up-to-date knowledge or not regarding your taxes.
 Moreover, if HMRC makes any erroneous calculations, it is your responsibility to set it right.
-Failure to do so can result in penalties.
+Failure to do so can result in penalties.ย

 What does the future hold?

 PA302s are the thin end of the wedge.
-Over the next few years, HMRC wants to shift more individuals out of the self-assessment category to achieve its goal of Making Tax Digital.
+Over the next few years, HMRC wants to shift more individuals out of the self-assessment category to achieve its goal of Making Tax Digital.ย

 Customers are expected to examine whether the information is correct.
-In case all the information is correct, they may pay their bill either by cheque (in person) or online before the due date on the letter expires.
+In case all the information is correct, they may pay their bill either by cheque (in person) or online before the due date on the letter expires.ย

 If a customer has any doubt regarding the information, they can inform HMRC within a period of 60 days.

-Customers also have the option to appeal against the decision, within a period of 30 days.
+Customers also have the option to appeal against the decision within a period of 30 days.
 You may appeal to the HMRC if its follow-up response does not satisfy you.
 You can view our guide on how to appeal to the tax tribunal.

 Taxpayers who miss their deadline might have to pay financial penalties.
-Therefore, it is advisable for customers to contact their personal tax accountants to explain to them the rules surrounding Simple Assessment in detail.
+Therefore, it is advisable for customers to contact their personal tax accountants to explain to them the rules surrounding Simple Assessment in detail.ย

-Clear House Accountants are professional Accountants in London who provide 360 holistic solutions to businesses from various industries.
+Clear House Accountants are professional Accountants for London who provide 360 holistic solutions to businesses from various industries.
 Our accountants have helped businesses successfully pass different stages of their growth cycles by providing accounting, managerial, operational and other types of expertise in a single package.
 Our accountants ensure that their clients become the best in the world.